 Financial need is the first criterion for admission to the African Dream Academy.
 Since the School is free for families, and public education is neither free nor universal in Liberia, hundreds of applicants applied for 140 spaces available in the school's first year and have continued to increase ever since.
 During the Admissions process in February 2015 when ADA anticipated reopening the school following the Ebola crisis, due to the overwhelming need and requests from families and the Liberian government,173 new students were accepted.
 Approximately 1,000 children had to be turned down for lack of space and resources.
-Total school enrollment for the 2015-16 year is 443.
+Total school enrollment for the 2017-18 school year was 850 students.

 The process begins with expressed intent by parents.
 The parents are later called for an initial interview, followed by background research, after which they are invited for a second interview where eligibility status is determined and approved.
 Due to the enormous number of applicants who may qualify for the Nursery Class, a lottery system is used to select students.
 Names of all qualified applicants are placed in a bag on the day of the lottery.
 Parents and children are called to pick a name from the bag; if a child’s name is drawn, he or she is admitted into ADA, according to availability.
 For all classes above the Nursery Class, applicants are tested and those children with the highest scores are accepted, again accrding to available spaces.